 – Byron Katie in Loving What Is: Four Questions That Can Change Your Life.

-How can we learn about ourselves using irritating people as our mirrors?
+How can we learn about ourselves and deal with irritating people more effectively?

 1. Identify the specific irritating behaviour